Hallam F.C.

 Hallam Football Club is an English football club based in Crosspool, Sheffield, South Yorkshire.
 Hallam have played at their Sandygate home in the Sheffield suburb of Crosspool since 1860, with the ground being officially recognised by the Guinness Book of Records as "The Oldest Football Ground in the World".
 In 1867, the club made history by winning the world's first ever football tournament, the Youdan Cup.
+Hallam F.C. is also credited with having some of the earliest evidence of passing in football.

 Hallam currently play in the Northern Premier League Division One East, at the eighth level of the English football league system.

 History

+Early history

 The football club can trace its links to 1804, when the owner of the Plough Inn public house on Sandygate Road agreed to allow a new cricket club, Hallam CC, to start playing on an adjacent field he owned.

 The club had in excess of 300 members by the 1850s, and in 1860 it decided to form a football club to oppose Sheffield F.C., formed three years earlier.
+This Hallam Football Club team was made up of players from the Hallamshire militia.
 On Boxing Day 1860, the two clubs played each other at Sandygate for the first time.
+This was the first inter-club match ever played in history.
 The match report for the game in the Sheffield Daily Telegraph states that the game was played between 16 of Sheffield and 16 of Hallam and Stumperlowe (Stumperlowe being a hamlet half a mile from Sandygate).

 The Hallam Football Club's founder and captain, John Charles Shaw, soon became President of the Sheffield Football Association which organised matches according to the locally preferred rules for its growing number of member clubs.
 Shaw was directly instrumental, with Charles Alcock of the London-based Football Association, in the formation of nationally accepted rules for playing the game.
 Shaw and Alcock were the respective captains in the first game between a Sheffield XI and a London XI, in 1871, in which the preferred rules were tried out.